abinit/abinit/doc/tutorial/eph4isotc.md

 - Writing electron DOS to file: teph4isotc_2o_DS1_EDOS
 ```

-Then the code outputs some basic info concerning the Fermi surface
+Then the code outputs some basic quantities concerning the Fermi surface
 and the method for the BZ integration of the double delta:

 ```md